-Buying a property with the intention of letting it out can be a profitable and exciting new enterprise.
+Buying a property with the intention of letting it out can be a profitable and exciting new enterprise for first-time landlords.
 Before committing to such a venture, it’s essential to do your research beforehand to ensure that you are able to achieve a profitable let.
 Here, LetBritain offers some tips and guidance to ensure that you can do just that.

 Do you think the student demographic is more lucrative and dependable?
 Are you interested in housing short or longer stays?
 The market is littered with a tremendous variety of potential clients that may impact the properties you choose to buy and how you market them.